Rydberg Atomic Quantum Receivers for Classical Wireless Communications and Sensing: Their Models and Performance: The Proposed RAQR-Aided Wireless Scheme and its Signal Model

 \subsubsection{Intrinsic Thermal Noise (ITN)}

 It is also known as the Johnson noise and it is induced by the random motions of conduction electrons.
 The ITN power across bandwidth $B$ is

 Note that the ITN produced in the system comes from the LNA, HR, and the remaining electronic components (assume $G_{\text{B3}} = 1$ and $T_{\text{B3}}$).
 Therefore, $T$ becomes an equivalent noise temperature characterizing the combined effect of all these components, namely $T = T_{\text{LNA}} + \frac{1}{G} T_{\text{B3}}$.
-Based on \cite{orfanidis2002electromagnetic}, the noise temperature of the LNA dominates, namely we have $T \approx T_{\text{LNA}}$.
+Based on \cite{orfanidis2002electromagnetic}, the noise temperature of the LNA dominates, yielding $T \approx T_{\text{LNA}}$.